apache/accumulo-testing/README.md

 An example script for [Uno] is provided.
-To use this doe the following and set `UNO_HOME` after copying.
+To use this do the following and set `UNO_HOME` after copying.

     cp conf/cluster-control.sh.uno conf/cluster-control.sh